vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 PATRAKRCCHRA-Vide Parna-kūrca below.

 PARAKA-Manu XI.
 215 (= Baud.
 Dh.
 S. IV.5.16), Yāj.
 III.
-320 (= Sankha 18.5 = Atri 128), Agnipurāņa 171, 10, Viṣnu Dh, S. 46.
+320 (= Sankha 18.5 = Atri 128), Agnipurāṇa 171, 10, Viṣnu Dh, S. 46.
 18 and Br.
 325 prescribe that this penance is constituted by not taking any food for twelve days, while the performer controls his senses and remains vigilant, and that this penance removes all sins.

 ( PARNAKURCA-This is a more severe type of patra krochra.
 Yāj.
 III.
 316 (= Devala 83) and Sankha-Likhita 326 define Parnakịcchra as one where the leaves of palāśa, udumbara, lotus, and bilva are boiled separately on each day in succession and the decoction of each is drunk on each day separately and then water in which kuśas have been dipped is drunk.
 Thus parnakrcchra is a penance of five days.
 The Mit. on Yaj.
 III.
 316 quotes a verse of Yama to the effect that when a sinner fasts for three days and nights and thereafter he drinks together the decoctions of all the four and kusa water on the same day then the penance is called parmakūrca.
 The Par.
 M. (II, part 2 p.
 181)327 regards Parnakūrca as a variety of Parna krochra.
-Vasistha, Jābāli and Atri (116-117) make Parņa krcchra a penance of six days by adding the leaves of Aśvattha to the five mentioned above.
+Vasistha, Jābāli and Atri (116-117) make Parṇa krcchra a penance of six days by adding the leaves of Aśvattha to the five mentioned above.
 Viṣnu Dh.
 S. 46.23 mentions another variety of Parpakrcchra for seven days.
 328

 325. TERATA: ZIEHIER I TV Faca :